 Dr. Eden Myers, DVM, is president and CEO of Myers Veterinary Services Company in Mount Sterling, Kentucky.
 She is also a practitioner at TriState Animal ER in Credo, West Virginia.
 Myers earned her bachelor’s degree in agriculture from the University of Kentucky in Lexington, where she graduated summa cum laude in animal science.
-She went on to earn her doctor of veterinary medicine at Auburn University in Alabama, where she graduated cum laude with an emergency and food animal emphasis.
+She went on to earn her doctorate in veterinary medicine at Auburn University in Alabama, where she graduated cum laude with an emergency and food animal emphasis.
 Dr. Myers also earned a master’s degree in agriculture from the University of Kentucky with a focus on nutrition and reproduction.

 Prior to starting her own company, Dr. Myers was an associate at various practices, including Gainesway Small Animal Clinic in Lexington; Banfield the Pet Hospital in both Kentucky and Ohio states; OKI Emergency Veterinary Services in Taylor Mill, Kentucky; and Park Animal Care in Winchester, Kentucky.
-She is a member of several professional associations, such as American Veterinary Medical Assoc., Kentucky Veterinary Medical Assoc., American Assoc. of Small Ruminant Practitioners, American Assoc. of Bovine Practitioners, and Veterinary Emergency and Critical Care Society.
+She is a member of several professional associations, such as American Veterinary Medical Assoc., Kentucky Veterinary Medical Assoc., American Assoc. of Small Ruminant Practitioners, American Assoc. of Bovine Practitioners, and Veterinary Emergency and Critical Care Society

 When did you first decide to become a veterinarian?
 Why?

-I decided to become a veterinarian when I was in my mid 20s.
+I decided to become a veterinarian when I was in my mid-20s.
 There were lots of reasons: a desire to improve the welfare of farm animals, a desire to get paid for working with animals, and a desire to learn more about how animals worked and what they looked like on the inside.